 The Patient-Centered Network of Learning Health Systems (LHSNet) was a clinical data research network funded by the Patient-Centered Outcomes Research Institute (PCORI).
 Funded between 2015 and 2019, LHSNet built infrastructure to:

 - Facilitate patient-centered outcomes research

 - Support large pragmatic clinical trials and observational and interventional comparative effectiveness research studies embedded within health care systems

 - Enable dissemination, implementation and evaluation of clinical and community efforts to improve population health

-LHSNet touches 13 states and brings together 10 diverse institutions, including academic medical centers, health care systems, a public health department and private health plans.
-Approximately 10 million people are served by these partners, including patients in underserved and rural areas.
+LHSNet touched 13 states and brought together diverse institutions, including academic medical centers, health care systems, a public health department and private health plans.
+Its clinical research was focused on patients living with heart failure, osteogenesis imperfecta and obesity.

-The Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery coordinates Mayo Clinic's involvement in LHSNet.
+The Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery coordinated Mayo Clinic's involvement in LHSNet.